Why the Linux Cloud is a really big deal and what you have to know to start taking full advantage of it.

-If you’re running a server, mainframe, supercomputer, embedded system, gaming console, network router, and (through Android) smart phones, then the odds are overwhelming that you’re working with Linux.
+If you’re running a server, mainframe, supercomputer, embedded system, gaming console, a network router, and (through Android) smartphones, then the odds are overwhelming that you’re working with Linux.
 And Cloud Computing?
 Let’s just call it the Linux Cloud.

 As of last year, Google was said to regularly launch over two billion virtual Linux containers per week.
 Even Microsoft’s Azure will now host Linux instances.
 But the undisputed market leader in the Cloud Computing market is AWS and, at least as of late last year, 74% of all AWS instances were reportedly powered by Linux.

 “Linux cloud” machines are generally cheaper to run, quicker to scale and, for all intents and purposes, better documented than the competition.
 All this means that Linux cloud deployments are only going to become more common.
 If you’re out to get things done in the cloud, this is one train you really don’t want to miss.

 Cloud Academy has now published the first five courses in our LPIC Server Professional Linux certification series.
 These five courses cover all the material needed to take and pass the LPIC-1 101 exam.
 (The remaining courses aimed at the second exam, should appear over the next weeks.)
 If you want to really understand how Linux systems – the backbone of the Internet – work, consider taking these courses.